bienflorencia/personal-site/content/post/iNat_API_new_records/index.md

     8   961374 Nierembergia aristata species                     9               130
     9   541510 Ctenucha rubriceps    species                    46               879

-We will now merge this list with our original data (the observations), to get for each taxon_id a number of records in the platform and in Uruguay.
+I will now merge this list with our original data (the observations), to get a number of records in the platform and in Uruguay for each taxon_id.

 ``` r
 observations_2023 <- left_join(observations_2023,